Last updated on May 13, 2019

 A person with cookie bite hearing loss is unable to hear mid-frequency sounds while still being able to hear high and low frequency sounds.
 With this condition, a person might be able to hear something like a door slamming, but have a hard time following a conversation.

-For the majority of people with cookie bite hearing loss, the reason is genetic rather than from aging, being exposed to loud noises, or illnesses/injuries.
-Although a person is born with this predisposition, he may not notice a problem for many years.
+For the majority of people with cookie bite hearing loss, the reason is genetic rather than from aging, being exposed to loud noises, or illnesses and injuries.
+Although a person is born with this predisposition, they may not notice a problem for many years.
 The symptoms are often slow to appear, with the more serious problems occurring after a person reaches 30 years of age.
 Often people are not even aware of the problem until they are between 30 and 40.
 Fortunately, this hearing loss pattern is relatively rare compared to other forms of hearing loss.

-Cookie bite hearing loss can get worse over time, so the sooner one begins using a hearing aid, the better.
+Cookie bite hearing loss can get worse over time, so the sooner you start using a hearing aid, the better.
 It will take a little while to get used to, but proper use of hearing aids will lead someone with cookie bite hearing loss to a better quality of life in the long run.